Automate Code Signing with Jenkins, AWS KMS, and Signtool

 boto3.setup_default_session(profile_name=args.profile)

-kms = boto3.client('kms', region_name=args.region)
+kms = boto3.client('kms', region_name=region)

-pubkey_der = response['PublicKey']
+pubkey_der = kms.get_public_key(KeyId=args.keyid)['PublicKey']

-decoder.decode(pubkey_der, pyasn1_modules.rfc2314.SubjectPublicKeyInfo())[0]
+csr['certificationRequestInfo']['subjectPKInfo'] = decoder.decode(pubkey_der, pyasn1_modules.rfc2314.SubjectPublicKeyInfo())[0]

-signatureBytes = sign_certification_request_info(kms, args.keyid, csr, args.hashalgo,
+signature_bytes = sign_certification_request_info(kms, args.keyid, csr)

-csr.setComponentByName('signature', univ.BitString.fromOctetString(signatureBytes))
+csr.setComponentByName('signature', univ.BitString.fromOctetString(signature_bytes))

-sigAlgIdentifier = pyasn1_modules.rfc2314.SignatureAlgorithmIdentifier()
+sig_alg_identifier = pyasn1_modules.rfc2314.SignatureAlgorithmIdentifier()

-csr.setComponentByName('signatureAlgorithm', sigAlgIdentifier)
+csr.setComponentByName('signatureAlgorithm', sig_alg_identifier)

 output_csr(csr)